sachinsancheti1/smiling-comet-d5df1/content/pages/index.md

   - type: features_section
     title: What is Atulit Developers?
     features:
-      - title: All the Activity Data You Need to Improve Yourself
+      - title: In the Pipeline
         content: >
           Welcome to Atulit Developers Home Page.
 Atulit Developers LLP is a partnership firm dealing with real estate in Coonoor.
 The first